fenxu/azure-powershell-docs-prod/azure/RMSProtection/vlatest/Clear-RMSAuthentication.md

 This cmdlet applies to Azure RMS only and when you authenticate as a user rather than a service principal.
 It does not apply to AD RMS.

-Note: If you want to clear the credentials for a service principal that you specified with **Set-RMSServerAuthentication**, close your PowerShell session and start a new session that runs Set-RMSServerAuthentication with the new credentials.
+Note: If you want to clear the credentials for a service principal that you specified with [Set-RMSServerAuthentication](./Set-RMSServerAuthentication), close your PowerShell session and start a new session that runs **Set-RMSServerAuthentication** with the new credentials.

 ## EXAMPLES